open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 ### Using Counters

-Counters can by used to measure a non-negative, increasing value.
+Counters can be used to measure a non-negative, increasing value.

 For example, here's how you might report the number of calls for an HTTP handler: